Our ferocious watchdog puppy

 About half a year ago we moved to a new home out in the country--our family now lives on six acres of field surrounded by woods, on a country road, in a small town.
 It seemed like the ideal location for a dog, particularly a watchdog, since although it’s scenic, it’s also isolated.
 Unfortunately, to get a dog you usually start with a puppy, and during these past six months I’ve often wondered if perhaps we should have taken our chances with a burglar.

 The problem for nearly every other company in the world selling to consumers is that Amazon is a nearly perfectly tuned fulfillment company.
-Meanwhile, other companies that should know better keep screwing up and losing customers to Amazon.
+Meanwhile, other companies that should know better keep doing things poorly and losing customers to Amazon.
 Two recent, personal examples:

 World's worst campground

 Thanks to the movie The Bucket List, creating a list of things you don’t want to miss doing in your lifetime is popular these days.
-Some people go so far as to actually accomplish what’s on their list.
-My mother, for instance, went zip lining on her 87th birthday, dragging me and the rest of the family along.
-I wouldn’t have chosen to do it if she hadn’t, but up there on that platform, 40 ft. in the air, I jumped off, because my 87 year old mother did…..and it turned out to be fun.
+Some people even go so far as to actually accomplish what’s on their list.
 However, I thought it would be much more interesting to create (and certainly easier to accomplish) a list of things I want to be absolutely sure not to do before I’m dead.
 I call this my anti-bucket list:

 Haywire Marvin Heemeyer